“Show ‘Em the Puppy”

 “Whoever it was, somebody along the line locked eyes with a soulful little Labrador and went to pieces.
-And that, right there, is why they buy.”
+And that, right there, is why they bought.

-Carl looked at me, then at the screen in front of us, then back to me.
+Carl looked at me blankly, then at the screen in front of us, then back to me.

 “But really, people buy because of a deep down, gut level, all I want to do is hold it, love it, and give it money connection.”

-After a long pause, Carl finally whispered, “But we don’t sell puppies.
+After a long pause, Carl finally whispered (as if embarrassed by what he had to say), “But we don’t sell puppies.
 We sell gym memberships.”

-Carl’s problem (not his real name, by the way) is everywhere in the world of online marketing.
+Carl’s problem (not his real name, by the way) is ubiquitous in the world of online marketing.